brian32768/tarra-repeater/README.md

+# tarra-repeater

-## Provisioning a vagrant machine
+## Provisioning an svxlink repeater server

-This sets up a new machine from scratch to be a complete asterisk based phone server.
+This sets up a new machine from scratch to be a complete svxlink based radio repeater system.

-It was a year long project that I embarked upon but ultimately abandoned.
-I pushed it to this github repo and I'm about to fork it to turn it into a ham radio SVXlink repeater system.
-Small change LOL.
+I just forked it from https://github.com/brian32768/fogg-ansible which was a year-long project that I embarked upon but ultimately abandoned.

-### What to do
+Now I will scrub out all irrelevant references...

+## Old notes follow

 cd to folder containing the machine